HackerN64/HackerSM64/src/crash_screen/README.md

 - On a crash screen crash, should the new crash screen automatically return to the previous position debugging the crashed game thread instead of inspecting the first crash screen thread?
 - Should cs_print/cs_draw be in util folder?
 - Move print specific stuff out of util files.
+- Draw multiple pixels at a time (eg. RGBA32FILL).
 - Update UNF to match pages.
-- Should the coprocessor enum start at 0?
+- Makefile rule or config define (possible?) for whether to include non-virtual symbols
+  - eg. behavior names
 ### Summary page
-- Show cond bit from fpcsr if pc is c.cond?
-Or would that be the previous cond bit?
+- Show cond bit from `fpcsr` if pc is c.cond?
+Or does a crash happen before that is set?
-- Special crash/assert handling:
+- More special crash/assert handling:
-  - RCP hang/Null SPTask (what RCP info can be printed?)
+  - RCP hang/Null SPTask.
     - Mention the need to restart console when this happens.
     - `rcp` thread register and other interface registers.
+  - Object (eg. bank overflow).
-  - Object bank overflow (show bhv of the object that attempted to spawn).
+    - (show bhv of the object that attempted to spawn).
   - Stack overflow.
+  - Audio
+    - Show AI registers?
+  - Crash screen
+    - Crashed page number and name
+    - Selection cursor location
 - Select section to go to the relevant page.
-- Remove the word "state" from thread display?
 - `0x` prefix for Unimplemented instructions.
 - Separate registers from insn again.
 - Finalize layout.
+- If `pc` is invalid, use the next function in the stack.
+- Check for f64 denorms/NaN.
+- Fix asserts expanding macros in condition string.
+  - eg. NULL being printed as (void *)0
 ### Stack trace page
 - Use Libdragon's better stack trace functionality.
-- Make it clearer that the stack is thread-specific (show thread on page?)
+- Make it clearer that the stack is thread-specific (show thread name on page?)
-### Registers page
+### Thread Registers page
 - Extended version with a scrollable list of all registers and their full 64 bit contents (Everything from [here](https://n64.readthedocs.io/index.html) plus any other CPU/RCP registers).
 Thread registers on top (old context page) then all registers if scroll down.
 - Reginspect:
   - Scrollable for more data.
-  - Status register diagnostic/interrupt bits.
+  - Status register interrupt bits.
-  - Show upper/odd bits of float registers.
+  - Show upper/odd bits of float registers separately.
-  - Switch between registers like pages or by selecting in the background.
-  - `A: GO TO` if valid pointer.
+  - `A: GO TO` text if valid pointer.
   - If pointer, print the entire symbol?
     - Get size from map data.
+    - Scrollable
-  - If valid pointer, highlight address portion green like address select.
+  - If valid pointer, highlight address portion green like address select (lower 32 bits of 64 bit register).
-  - If not a pointer, show binary format too.
 - Explain thread select
-  - Controls
+  - Controls (press start to select thread)
   - Explain that it affects the stack page (and summary page?)
   - Find out what that unknown thread 0 (libultra) thread is with pri 149 is that only appears with make UNF (but not necessarily if UNF is on)
   - Clearn up thread print format.